VDFD: Multi-Agent Value Decomposition Framework with Disentangled World Model: Experiments

 We carry out ablation experiments to investigate the effects of the main components in VDFD.
 First of all, the performance comparison between VDFD and QMIX is implicitly an ablation study that shows the importance of combining the world model with value function factorization.

 Secondly, to examine the influence of the modules in the disentangled world model, we perform a set of experiments with three alterations of VDFD: NO-AC, NO-AF, and NO-ST. In Figure \ref{fig:results04}, we present the ablation results of them.
-For the first alteration, we remove the action-conditioned branch of the world model by masking out the outputs of the branch.
+For the first alteration, NO-AC, we remove the action-conditioned branch of the world model by masking out the outputs of the branch.
 Likewise, NO-AF and NO-ST are implemented to mask out action-free and static branches.
 It is clear that the lack of any module in the world model results in sub-optimal performance, as they correspond to different parts of the information about the environment dynamics.
 NO-AC suffers the most because the agent network and the action representations are excluded from the imagination process.
+As the complexity of the environment increases, the significance of the action-free branch becomes evident.
+The performance of the NO-AF model drops 33\% in \textit{5m\_vs\_6m} and 28\% in \textit{MMM2}, which is substantial compared to the relatively easier \textit{2s\_vs\_1sc} map.

 Finally, we conduct an ablation study on the impact of generative models.
-We consider two variants of VDFD in this ablation study, VDF-SV and VDF-POST\footnote{In this specific ablation study, we set the number of time steps to 3M, so that the performance of VDFD variants can plateau.}.
+We consider two variants of VDFD in this ablation study, VDF-SV and VDF-POST.
 The graph auto-encoder GALA is substituted with a fully-connected VAE for learning the posterior $q_{\theta}(\cdot)$ in VDF-SV.
 For VDF-POST, we exclude the VAE for learning $\klprior(\cdot)$, which means that only the posterior GALA is used for state inference.
 Figure \ref{fig:results04} reveals that both VDF-SV and VDF-POST are outclassed by VDFD.
-The former indicates that GALA excels fully-connected VAE in seizing the information about the relationship between agents.
-The latter implies that it is necessary to approximate the unknown prior, instead of using only the posterior in representation learning.
+VDF-POST has the worst win rates in every scenario.
+Compared to the original VDFD, the performance of VDF-SV decreases by 19\%, 18\%, and 11\% in \textit{5m\_vs\_6m}, \textit{MMM2}, and \textit{3s\_vs\_4z}, respectively.
+This indicates that GALA excels fully-connected VAE in seizing the information about the relationship between agents.
+The results of VDF-POST imply that it is necessary to approximate the unknown prior, instead of using only the posterior in representation learning.